vizflow/vizflow/README.md

 ### Prime Fruit

 [Prime Fruit](http://vizflow.org/examples/primefruit/) is an idea for an educational game teaching the player about prime numbers and prime factorizations, and is described [here](https://www.linkedin.com/pulse/vizflow-testing-via-games-ii-prime-fruit-daniel-korenblum?trk=mp-author-card).

+### Ball

+This is a very basic example of sprite based animation showing a ball bounding inside a Canvas.
+It needs to be expanded to be used for performance testing by running with different numbers of balls and analyzing framerate degradation.

 # Deployment